MavikBow/DoBetterConfig/README.md

 ## What is this app?

-Have you beed tired of trying the beat Cave Story with the annoying default settings it has?
+Have you been tired of trying the beat Cave Story with the annoying default settings it has?
 Does the default `DoConfig.exe` not provide the flexibility you want?
 Do other solutions online seem too complex to bother?
 Well, it's your lucky day!
 This app will hopefully solve your issues and make you forget about the days of confusing jumping and shooting using `Z` and `X`.

 ## How to use the app?